neurolaboratories/perf/README.md

 ----

 ### Scenario 3 - random number of images
 We send batches with a random number of images (between 8 and 100) at each second.
-We designed this scenario to show the robustness of our solution to a varible amount of images that require processing.
+We designed this scenario to show the robustness of our solution to a variable amount of images that require processing.

 **Processing duration per image**